rickconlee/recipes-all/honey-chilli-lime-chicken.md

 (See rice-jasmine.md for rice instructions)

 ## Portioning
-1. slice up 2 avocados
+1. slice up 2 whole avocados
+2. Add 1/2 or 1 whole cup of rice to each of the 4 containers
-2. Add
+3. Add the chicken
+4. Place the Avocados on top
+5. Drizzle the sauce on top and hold the rest in reserve for proper saucing when reheating the servings.

 ### Important Cooking Notes
 - Marinate the chicken for 1 hour or overnight for best flavours